About Swarthmore Mock Trial

 What is Mock Trial?

-Mock Trial is a simulation of a real trial.
-At the collegiate-level, mock trial is a team competition.
+Mock Trial is a competitive simulation of a real trial and, at the collegiate-level, it is a team competition.
 Each member assumes the role of a witness, attorney or both and they work together to create a prosecution and a defense.
 Teams are typically formed of seven to ten members, but only three attorneys and three witnesses actively compete in each trial.
 Over the course of each trial, both teams deliver an opening and closing statement, call witnesses to testify, and cross-examine opposing witnesses.

 Why Join Mock Trial?

 Mock Trial is a great way to learn about the law and hone your public speaking skills.
 If you are interested in going to law school, you can get a head start on learning the rules that govern our legal system and what goes into preparing and trying a case.